dkarchive/tech-talks/README.md

 - [Seeing Spaces](https://vimeo.com/97903574) by Bret Victor: What if we designed a new kind of "maker space" -- a space that isn't just for putting pieces together, but also for seeing and understanding a project's behavior in powerful ways?
 - [Ruthlessly Simple Dependency Management with Carthage](http://realm.io/news/swift-dependency-management-with-carthage/) by Justin Spahr-Summers: This talk explains what Carthage is and how to use it, then dives into the philosophy of ruthless simplicity that inspired the project.
 - [Library-Oriented Programming](https://www.youtube.com/watch?v=lqNUTW0F4bw) by Justin Spahr-Summers: This talk will explain exactly what “library-oriented” means, how libraries and frameworks reduce coupling, and when the right time is to build a new library.
+- [Functions, a love affair](https://vimeo.com/144139236) by Josh Abernathy: Big, complex things are made out of many little, simple things—or least they should be.
+Simple things are easier to write, easier to debug, and easier to change.
+Functions are beautifully simple.
+Composing them lets us make big things out of small things.
+By thinking differently about app architecture, we can start to build our apps out of smaller, simpler things.

 ## Functional Programming
 - [Enemy of the State](https://www.youtube.com/watch?v=7AqXBuJOJkY) by Justin Spahr-Summers: This talk explains what state is, details exactly why it's so harmful, and offers ways to minimize and avoid state, making the apps we develop simpler and more reliable.